what are file formats?

 Who knows what I'll come back with if I try to write it in French or German?

-Many of you out there will have 2 languages.
+Many of you out there are way smarter than me, and will have 2 languages or more.

 You may well speak English & French, or French & German, all 3 languages or more.